dkelly255/calorieculator/README.md

 **Responsive Navigation Bar:**

 The Nav bar contains links to all four site pages, and contains a highlight to both show the user which page they are currently on, as well as highlighting when the user scrolls over a clickable link.
-The Nav bar is also fully responsive down to a ultra small screen sizes below 300 pixels in width, and is positioned to disappear off the page when users scroll down, to help maximise screen content on smaller devices.
+The Nav bar is also fully responsive from ultra-wide down to mobile device screen sizes below 300 pixels in width, and is positioned to disappear off the page when users scroll down, to help maximise screen content on smaller devices.

+As detailed in the scope section above, the Nav bar feature also acts as a control over the site flow - using javascript to restrict the user's ability to access downstream calculations without having first completed the pre-requisite site sections.
+Specifically - via hiding the macro-mix and meal plan pages until the required calorie calculations have been completed by the user

 ![alt text](readme/navbar.png)